cokelaer/bioservices/bioservices/doc/source/kegg_tutorial.rst

 The output is a single string where you can recognise different fields such as NAME, GENE, DESCRIPTION and so on.
 This is quite limited.
-We provide another class called :class:`bioservices.kegg.KeggParser` that inherits from the Kegg class used so far (i.e., all functions seen so far works with KeggParser).
+We provide another class called :class:`bioservices.kegg.KEGGParser` that inherits from the KEGG class used so far (i.e., all functions seen so far works with KEGGParser).
 In addition, it will help us to convert the output of the previous command into a dictionary to easily extract information contained in the pathway (e.g., gene name)::

-    >>> s = KeggParser()
+    >>> s = KEGGParser()
     >>> data = s.get("hsa04660")
     >>> dict_data = s.parse(data)
     >>> print dict_data['gene']